Macross Plus: Plot

 Meanwhile, the AI Sharon Apple has developed a malevolent consciousness, due to an illegal bio-chip having been installed by lead scientist on the project, Marge Gueldoa.
 During her concert in the Atlantis Dome inside Earth's Macross City, Sharon quickly takes over both the Ghost X-9 and the SDF-1 Macross Fortress and hypnotizes her audience and the Macross' staff, while trapping Myung in the Macross itself.

 Wanting to prove that manned fighter units are a necessity and to prove his worth, Isamu and Yang (the YF-19's engineer) take the fighter jet and space-fold to Earth to beat the X-9 at its own game, while Guld gives chase in the YF-21.
 Sharon hacks into Earth's outer space defences, but both Isamu and Guld make it through.
 They then proceed to attack each other again, as they argue about childhood grudges.
 At the climax of the fight Guld, finally achieving a target lock, releases a large fury of missiles seemingly destroying the YF-19.
-As this happens, Guld is flooded by repressed memories.
-Now realizing it was truly his own jealous rage that had torn the friendship apart.
+As this happens, Guld is suddenly flooded by repressed memories, realizing it was truly his own jealous rage that had torn the friendship apart.
 Having saved himself and Yang by cutting engine throttle and gliding, the YF-19 then appears in the skies above Guld and the two old friends reconcile.

 When discovering that Myung's life is in danger, Isamu and Guld quickly go to her aid.
 While Isamu goes after Sharon, Guld fights the X-9 and ultimately destroys it by removing the gravitational safety limiters on his aircraft, and matching the X-9's velocity/maneuverability, which is much higher than normally possible due to it being computer-controlled and having no pilot, until he achieves a target lock and shoots the X-9 down.
 However, removing the limiters allows Guld to achieve accelerations exceeding human (even Zentradi-Human) limitations, which ultimately leads to his death, the g-forces generated by his piloting literally crushing him even as he crashes the YF-21 into the X-9, destroying it.

 While fighting the SDF-1 Macross, Sharon hypnotises Yang who shoots at Isamu but only hits his helmet.
 Isamu ejected Yang but then is hypnotized by Sharon's voice, and is left to crash to his death.
 At the last second, Myung's voice reaches him and brings him out back to consciousness.
 Dodging the Macross' fire, Isamu is able to destroy the central computer, effectively eliminating Sharon.

 The story ends as the sun rises over the Macross Fortress, with Myung waving to Isamu, who has survived the destruction of Sharon's computer.

 Eventually, the U.N. government banned all AI technology developments after the incident, and allowed the continuation of Project Super Nova.